rreusser/trains-and-trails/src/pages/lagunitas-to-mill-valley/index.md

 I was pretty thrilled to wait only one or two minutes and hop on the bus back to San Rafael.

 <span data-behavior="anchor" data-feature-index="5" data-mile-position="0" data-split></span>
-## 580X Bus to El Cerrito del Norte
+## San Rafael: 580X Bus to El Cerrito del Norte

 <span data-behavior="anchor" data-feature-index="5" data-mile-position="0"></span>
 ![A bus waits at San Rafael](lagunitas-1650.jpg)